123rabida123/WebAppOpenData/README.md

 designed for users to improve services of Government with Open Data.
 It is using powerful of linked Open Data technology and Docker technology .

 This framework is also used to publish LOSD (Linked Open Statistical data).
-We therefore use the part of the framework named PLOSD.
+We therefore use the part of the framework named Pub_LOGD Extension, which contains the Sparqlify.

 ## Installation